moayadeldin/DiaLoop/README.md

    ```bash
    flutter run
    ```
-4.1 In a different terminal, run the following to put the Diabetes Prediction feature to work:
+and in a different terminal, run the following to put the Diabetes Prediction feature to work:
 ```bash
 cd flask-app
 python app.py
 ```

-## Citation
+## References

 Deepali Javale, Sharmishta Desai, July 7, 2021, "Dataset for People for their Blood Glucose Level with their Superficial body feature readings.", IEEE Dataport, doi: https://dx.doi.org/10.21227/c4pp-6347.